-After Cloud PC licenses have been assigned, provisioning of those Cloud PCs will happen automatically using a standard image.
-When it comes to Windows updates, the default Windows Update for Business settings will be configured for users.
+After Cloud PC licenses are assigned, provisioning of those Cloud PCs occurs automatically using a standard image.
+When it comes to Windows updates, the default Windows Update for Business settings configures for users.

-And if you have an Intune license then these settings can be edited.
+And if you have an Intune license, you can edit these settings.
 Moreover, device management is only going to be limited to the assigning and unassigning of licenses in the Microsoft Admin Center.
 Although, those that have Intune licenses may get some device management via Microsoft Endpoint Manager.

 Users will be able to access their Cloud PCs from windows 365.microsoft.com or alternatively, they can use the Microsoft Remote Desktop app.
 During usage, users can restart, reset, rename, and troubleshoot their Cloud PCs.